This guide will show you how to convert a single-language iOS application, built with Xcode, into a multilingual application.

 You can remove redundant duplicate strings (which should have the same translation) from the resource file or leave them there and instruct the translator to handle as duplicate strings.

-ICanLocalize’s iPhone translation system can automatically remove duplicate strings from resource files, simplifying this task.
+ICanLocalize’s iOS translation system can automatically remove duplicate strings from resource files, simplifying this task.

-Normally, iPhone applications contain two kinds of texts.
+Normally, iOS applications contain two kinds of texts.
 There are the application’s interface (managed by the Interface Builder) and embedded strings that appear inline in the code itself.

 The strings in the interface are already arranged in a resource file and we need to make sure that the code itself only uses strings that are read from a resource file too.